7 concrete actions to help bees

 And more !

-Bees also love the flowers of small fruits such as strawberries, raspberries, blueberries, currants, blackcurrants, camerise, etc. Unfortunately, they do not go in sea buckthorn, because the latter has no nectar or stamens to dispose of its pollen.
+Bees also love the flowers of small fruits such as strawberries, raspberries, blueberries, currants, blackcurrants, haskaps, etc. Unfortunately, they don't go into sea buckthorn, This is because the latter has neither nectar nor stamens to produce pollen.
 Sea buckthorn is pollinated by the wind.

 Have a little flowery corner

-Another way to help bees is to sow honey flowers in a flower bed.
-By opting for a mixture of honey flowers, your flower bed will remain in bloom from June to October and will attract pollinating insects from spring to fall.
-This will allow them to have a place to find flowers throughout their busy seasons.
+Another way to help bees is to sow bee-friendly flowers in a flower bed.
+By choosing a mix of bee-friendly flowers, your flower bed will remain in bloom from June to October and attract pollinating insects from spring to autumn.
+This will provide them with a place to find flowers throughout their active seasons.

 • Anise hyssop